Palmr/questionn/readme.md

 ## Current State

 Old hacky code is in the old-hacky branch.
+New hacky code is on master.

 This is a shell of a ratpack service.
 Compared to before this has nice routing and config handling, and some nice jdbc-bits.